mitchscobell/text-to-stl/README.md

   npm install
   npm run webpack
   cd dist
-  # open index.html in your browser
+  # browse to index.html in your web browser
 ```

 OR Running locally